about us all about Community Links

 With over 20 years experience as a Civil Servant, Althea worked in the Department for Children, Schools and Families until 2010, when she moved to work closer to the community in a local secondary school.
 Althea lives in Newham, and is also an experienced school governor.

 Radhika is a Community Worker currently working for the Young Foundation as Director of "The U" a citizens university.
-Radhika returned as a Trustee having stepped down in 2008 to work with Community Links supporting the last Government’s Council for Social Action.
+Radhika worked with Community Links in 2008, supporting the last Government’s Council for Social Action.
 Radhika is involved in a number of local community activities including Forest Gate Festival and Newham Make Poverty History and is a founder trustee for the Asha Trust (Sri Lanka).

 Born and bred in East London, Jeff is Head of Paid Service at the Greater London Authority and is also responsible for overseeing policy and implementation on a range of Mayoral strategies which include economic and business policy, community safety, health, culture, sport, and social policy.
 Previously, Jeff worked in central government in roles at the DCMS and DETR, was Principal Private Secretary to John Prescott, and led the government team which helped win London the 2012 Olympic bid.

 Peter has a senior policy, operational and financial track record in both central and local government.
-Currently Director General, Finance, in the Home Office his former roles include Head of Public Services Reform at the Cabinet Office, overseeing HM Treasury relationships with local government and leading Economic Development in Inner London boroughs both as a senior officer and an elected member.
-Peter lives in North London.
+Currently Chamberlain at the City of London Corporation, his former roles include Head of Public Services Reform at the Cabinet Office, overseeing HM Treasury relationships with local government and leading Economic Development in Inner London boroughs both as a senior officer and an elected member.

-Maria was, until February 2010, the Director of Human Resources at Islington Council, where she worked for eight years, and before that worked at Newham Council as acting Head of Strategic HR where she was involved in the Plaistow Community Forum.
 Maria is Director HR and Development at Unite the Union.
+Previously she was the Director of Human Resources at Islington Council, where she worked for eight years, and before that worked at Newham Council as acting Head of Strategic HR where she was involved in the Plaistow Community Forum.
 She first came across Community Links through a Common Purpose course.

 Pascale is a Chartered Accountant.
 She began her career with Deloitte twelve years ago and as a senior manager led a wide range of work for government, charities and multi-national listed corporations.
 She was actively involved in Deloitte’s community investment programme and in early 2009 made a permanent move into the charity sector.
 She is now Head of International Accounting at the Secretariat of Amnesty International.
 Pascale was a co-opted member of Community Links' Finance and Audit Committee before becoming a Trustee in 2010.